fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-adguardhome-cloudflare.md

 9. Click the button **Create Token**, then click the **Use template** button next to _Edit DNS Zone_.

+10. Under _Permissions_, leave the first entry as is, click on **+Add more**.

+11. For the new Permission, choose in order from the dropdown menus **Zone**, **Zone** and **Read**.

-10. Under _Zone Resources_, leave the first two dropdown menus as is and in the final dropdown select your domain, then click on **Continue to summary** and finally on the **Create Token** button.
+12. Under _Zone Resources_, leave the first two dropdown menus as is, and in the final dropdown all the way to the right, **select your domain**.
+Scroll past everything else,without changing anything else, click on **Continue to summary**, and finally on the **Create Token** button.

-11. On the next page you'll see your **API token**, make sure to _save it somewhere because it will not be shown again_.
+13. On the next page you'll see your **API token**, make sure to _save it somewhere because it will not be shown again_.
 We will need this **API token** for to provision the TLS certificates in Nginx Proxy Manager.

-12. Once your domain is _Active_ in Cloudflare, you can move on to the next section.
+14. Once your domain is _Active_ in Cloudflare, you can move on to the next section.

 <div id='nginx' />